DFranzen/WiKeyBow/README.md

 #### Advantages WiKeyBow
 * Control each LED individually (without changing or switching of the other LEDs)
 * Bash command as button-actions in addition to http calls
+* WiKeyBow can be modified on the Raspberry Pi without additional development tools
-* [possible subjective] DHCP-Server not available, while KiWi is running
+* [possible subjective] KiWi is somehow blocking DHCP-Server on router while running, WiKeyBow has no inteference.
 #### Advantages KiWi
 * slightly quicker start-up time
 * Full keyboard animations